sylabs/examples/database/mongodb/README.md

 $ sudo singularity build mongodb.sif mongodb.def
 ```

 This will generate a `mongodb.sif` Singularity image.
-From there, you will need to bind the `/data/db` folder from the host before running the container.
+From there, you will need to bind the `/data/db` folder inside the container to a folder in the host (In this example we will bind it to a new folder in the host called `mongodb/db` ).
 This folder is where the data from the database such as logs and/or journals are stored.
 Open a command line and then just run:

 ```
 $ mkdir -p mongodb/db